Daniel-Peace/senior_project/README.md

 ### trigger_detection.py
 This program handles the trigger on a controller being pressed or not.
-It can do this using a physical controller or through the user entering a character.
+It can do this using a physical controller, or through the user entering a character.
 The mode it runs in is changed with the constant `USE_CONTROLLER`.
 As is implied with the name, if this constant is set to `True`, the program will look for a controller input from the `/joy` topic.
 If set to `False`, the user can enter the character `T` to toggle the trigger